tpoechtrager/osxcross/README.PPC-GCC-5.5.0-SDK-10.5.md

 #### PowerPC364 ####

 The PPC64 compiler reports warning that it cannot find apple gcc intrinsic headers.
 The toolchain seems to work regardless.
-I dont know how to resolve this issue or it it even matters.
+I don't know how to resolve this issue or if it even matters.

 ```
 osxcross: warning: cannot find apple gcc intrinsic headers; please report this issue to the OSXCross project